kalyanipatrikar/kmc_bhj/README.md

-# MLIP toolkit
+# Mobility of Small Molecule Semiconductors with MLIP Derived Structures

 Charge carrier mobility of a molecular semiconductor, computed from nothing but its crystal structure.
+The methods for computing mobility and the entire algorithm has been described in https://doi.org/10.1021/acs.jctc.4c01029.
+The paper made use of Gaussian 16 for calculating chargr transfer integrals, here a method using only python based packages is presented.
+If you use this for your work please cite "K. Patrikar, K. Patadia, R. Khatua, A. Mondal
+J. Chem.
+Theory Comput, 20, 22, 10120–10131, 2024".

-The pipeline goes: experimental packing → thermally sampled dimer geometries from a machine-learned interatomic potential → transfer integrals from DFT → kinetic Monte Carlo hopping → mobility.
+The pipeline goes: packing information → thermally sampled dimer geometries from a machine-learned interatomic potential → transfer integrals from DFT → kinetic Monte Carlo hopping → mobility.